Dublin High School (California): Transportation

-Dublin High School is served by 3 different bus routes, most of which take students from Dublin High to East Dublin and back.
+Dublin High School is served by three different bus routes, most of which take students from Dublin High to East Dublin and back.
 This service is provided by Wheels, an LAVTA bus service.

 The school also has two parking lots, one located on Brighton Drive and one on Village Parkway.
 In 2021, the Village Parkway parking lot was expanded at the old site of the now-defunct Dublin Swim Center.
 Student parking is only available to juniors and seniors.

-Dublin Partners in Education

-Dublin High students have the option to participate in the Dublin Partners in Education (DPIE) program.
-The program is most popular for its accelerated summer courses, which earn credit towards high school graduation and allow students to access more advanced courses the following year.

-Traditions

-Number Hill

-Each year around October, members of the senior class climb to the peak of the San Ramon Ridge Mountain Trailhead before sunrise, then draw the number of their graduating year with large amounts of flour.
-The hill has been appropriately nicknamed Number Hill.

-Rally chants

-The Gael Battle Cry, most often heard at quarterly school-wide rallies, is as follows: “V-I-C-T-O-R-Y, That’s our [grade level] Battle Cry!"
-(Freshmen, sophomores, juniors, and seniors each take turns chanting the Battle Cry, as a form of light-hearted competition.)

-Homecoming

-Dublin High school hosts a homecoming week filled with many traditions often during the month of October.